oayanda/-Project-17-Automate-Infrastructure-With-IAC-using-Terraform-Part-2/project_17.md

     }
   )
   ```
-From the above snippet, `var.name` becomes the prefix and `count.index` which is loop becomes the suffix for each iteration.
+From the above snippet, `var.name` becomes the prefix and `count.index` which is a loop becomes the suffix for each iteration.

   ![variables](/images/pu.png)